-In this study, we used two murine models of increased expression of MsrA that are targeted primarily either to the mitochondria or to the cytosol.
-Endogenously, the sub-cellular localization of MsrA is determined by the alternative translation start sites that include (or not) of an N-terminal mitochondrial targeting sequence on the native translated protein.
-While the native distribution of MsrA is ~3:1 cytosolic to mitochondrial, here, we used two different transgenic MsrA mouse strains to test whether increasing MsrA in either subcellular compartment would alter mitochondrial bioenergetics or function.
-We and others have reported that TgCyto MsrA mice have increased levels of cytosolic MsrA due to a deletion of the endogenous mitochondrial targeting sequence of MsrA in the overexpressed transgene (13-15).
-Conversely, TgMito MsrA have preferential overexpression of mitochondrial-targeted MsrA due to preferential expression of the endogenous mitochondrial targeting sequence of MsrA in the transgene (13, 14, 16).
-In this study, we tested the energetic and oxidative stress characteristics of mitochondria isolated from the skeletal muscle of these mice to address the potential role of MsrA on murine mitochondrial function.
+In this study, we used two murine models showing the increased expression of MsrA targeted primarily to either the mitochondria or cytosol.
+Endogenously, the sub-cellular localization of MsrA is determined by the alternative translation initiation sites, which include (or do not) an N-terminal mitochondrial targeting sequence on the native translated protein.
+While the native distribution of MsrA is ~3:1 cytosolic to mitochondrial, here, we used two different transgenic MsrA mouse strains to test whether increasing MsrA in either subcellular compartment would alter the mitochondrial bioenergetics or function.
+We (and others) have reported that TgCyto MsrA mice have increased levels of cytosolic MsrA due to a deletion of the endogenous mitochondrial targeting sequence of MsrA in the overexpressed transgene (13-15).
+Conversely, TgMito MsrA exhibits the preferential overexpression of mitochondrial-targeted MsrA due to its preferential expression of the endogenous mitochondrial targeting sequence of MsrA in the transgene (13, 14, 16).
+In this study, we tested the energetic and oxidative stress characteristics of mitochondria isolated from the skeletal muscle of these mice to address the potential role of MsrA in murine mitochondrial function.

 METHODS

-Animals: All studies in this research were reviewed and approved by the UT Health San Antonio (UTHSA) Institutional Animal Care and Use Committee (IACUC) that is responsible for monitoring housing and animal condition regularly to ensure all guidelines are met for the safety and health of the animals.
+Animals: All studies in this research were reviewed and approved by the UT Health San Antonio (UTHSA) Institutional Animal Care and Use Committee (IACUC), which is responsible for regularly monitoring housing and animal conditions to ensure all guidelines are met for the safety and health of the animals.
 All experiments were conducted in compliance with the US Public Health Service's Policy on Humane Care and Use of Laboratory Animals and the Guide for the Care and Use of Laboratory Animals.
-We have previously reported on the generation and breeding of TgCyto MsrA and TgMito MsrA mice (13, 14, 16).
-For young mice (5-7 mo of age) were used and mice were maintained on normal animal chow (NIA-31) for their life.
-Animals were sacrificed by CO2 and muscle and other tissues were collected.
+We have previously reported the generation and breeding of TgCyto MsrA and TgMito MsrA mice (13, 14, 16).
+Specifically, young mice (5-7 months of age) were used and given a normal animal chow (NIA-31) diet for their life.
+The animals were sacrificed with CO2, and muscle and other tissues were collected.